kodmunki/ku4js-webApp/README.md

 Has access to the following protected methods
 * $template(NAME): _Retrieves the template named NAME_
 * $form(NAME): _Retrieves the form named NAME_
+* Runtime instantiation requires a valid templateFactory and formFactory. _(This is an absurd scenario.
+If you require it, it is likely that you need to revisit [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+If you find a necessary reason, please contact [support@kodmunki.com](mailto:support@kodmunki.com) to share)_.

 ```javascript
 $.ku4webApp.view("NAME", {